 - The best way to find out is to test them when not used for long.

 How to test Baking Powder Vs Baking Soda.

 - Testing is really simple and easy so it’s best test rather than take chances.

 - The easiest and quickest way to test Baking Soda is to put it in a small bowl, add a little vinegar to it.
 If it bubbles up it’s good.
 I bet you now remember those volcano experiments we did as kids in science class.
 Yup! that’s the same.

 - A simple way to test Baking Powder is just put it in a small bowl, add some water.
 It should immediately foam up.
 It if does it’s good!!

 Can you substitute one for the other?
 Baking powder Vs Baking Soda?

-Well, as I said above baking powder is usually made with Baking Soda, some acid such as cream of tartar and some cornstarch to keep it from caking up.
+Well, as I said above baking powder is usually made with Baking Soda, plus some acid such as cream of tartar and cornstarch to keep it from caking up.